dennisbailey/node-express-request-routes/README.md

 Today we'll be refactoring routes that we've built using node.js, and start using express.js for our routing.
 [Express.js](http://expressjs.com/) is a node.js web framework that abstracts out parts of node to make life much much simpler, without losing any of the functionality we get with node.
 It also adds a bunch of HTTP utility methods as well as gives us access to a ton of middleware.

+As you're going through this tutorial, make sure to take note of any questions you have during the process and we can go through them at each break point.

 ### Middleware

 Middleware is any number of functions that are called by Express.js before your final request handler.
 What that means is that whenever you get a request hitting your server, it first goes through any middleware functions you might have, before it hits the route you've defined.
 This might be a little confusing, so let's start building an app with express and actually get an example of what's going